FgForrest/evitaDB/documentation/user/en/query/requirements/facet.md

     </dd>
     <dt>filterConstraint:filterBy</dt>
     <dd>
-        Optional filter constraint that selects one or more facet groups whose facet options are combined with logical disjunction (logical OR) with facets of different groups instead of the default logical conjunction (logical AND).
+        Optional filter constraint that selects one or more facet groups whose facet options will be combined with logical disjunction (logical OR) with facets of different groups instead of the default logical conjunction (logical AND).